-This prospectus, including the documents incorporated by reference herein or therein, contain "forward-looking statements" or information within the meaning of applicable securities legislation, including Section 27A of the Securities Act, and Section 21E of the Exchange Act.
+This prospectus, including the documents incorporated by reference herein, includes and incorporates by reference "forward-looking statements" within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 and "forward-looking information" within the meaning of Canadian securities laws, or collectively, forward-looking statements.
 Forward-looking statements include statements that may relate to our plans, objectives, goals, strategies, future events, future revenue or performance, capital expenditures, financing needs and other information that is not historical information.
-Forward-looking statements can often be identified by the use of terminology such as "subject to," "believe," "anticipate," "plan," "expect," "intend," "estimate," "project," "may," "will," "should," "would," "could," "can," the negatives thereof, variations thereon and similar expressions, or by discussions of strategy.
+Forward-looking statements can often be identified by the use of terminology such as "subject to," "believe," "anticipate," "plan," "expect," "intend," "estimate," "project," "may," "will," "should," "could," "can," the negatives thereof, variations thereon and similar expressions, or by discussions of strategy.
 In addition, any statements or information that refer to expectations, beliefs, plans, projections, objectives, performance or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking.
-In particular, forward-looking statements in this prospectus and the documents incorporated by reference herein and therein include, but are not limited to, statements about:
+In particular, forward-looking statements in this prospectus and the documents incorporated by reference herein include, but are not limited to, statements about:

-- the size of our addressable markets and our ability to commercialize product candidates; - the achievement of advances in and expansion of our therapeutic platforms and antibody engineering expertise; - the likelihood of product candidate development and clinical trial progression, initiation or success; - our ability to predict and manage government regulation; - the impact of the COVID-19 pandemic on our business and operations; and - the expected benefits and other impacts of the Redomicile Transactions.
+- the size of our addressable markets and our ability to commercialize product candidates; - the achievement of advances in and expansion of our therapeutic platforms and antibody engineering expertise; - the likelihood of product candidate development and clinical trial progression, initiation or success; - our ability to predict and manage government regulation; and - the impact of the COVID-19 pandemic on our business and operations.